OpenWIS/openwis-tutorials/OWT-6/README.md

 ## 7. Angular project: angular-ui
 The angular-ui is an Angular project which contains the web content and the configuration required in order to deploy itself as an Angular web application.

-///TODO

-feature:install war

-## Web Technology Used
+### Web Technology Used
 In order to create the user interface for the application of this tutorial, the following technologies were used.

 > ### Angular
-Angular (commonly referred to as "Angular 2+" or "Angular 2") is a TypeScript-based open-source front-end web application platform led by the Angular Team at Google and by a community of individuals and corporations to address all of the parts of the developer's workflow while building complex web applications.
+> Angular (commonly referred to as "Angular 2+" or "Angular 2") is a TypeScript-based open-source front-end web application platform
+> led by the Angular Team at Google and by a community of individuals and corporations to address all of the parts of the
+> developer's workflow while building complex web applications.
 Angular is a complete rewrite from the same team that built AngularJS.

 ## Creating an Angular Web application

-### Setup Environment Prerequisites
+In order to create an Angular web application first we need to setup some environment prerequisites.

 #### Install Python